Data-Reply/bwc-streaming-UEBA/README.md

     In our case, we first need to transform the "user_id" column (initially string) into numerical data as K-means only processes data of this type.
 Then, once we have found the optimal number of clusters, we instantiate a K-means clustering scheme with the following parameters:

     ```python
-    ##random_state to ensure the reproducibility of experiment
+    ##random_state to ensure the reproducibility of the experiment
     km = KMeans(n_clusters=k_optimal, init='k-means++', n_init='auto', random_state=42).
     ```

      We fit the model with the input data and produce user labels using the model.

     ```python
-    ##compute cluster centers and predict cluster index for each sample
+    ##compute cluster centres and predict cluster index for each sample
     y_km = km.fit_predict(X)
     ```